Menu

 Milk frother

-Most quality espresso machines can produce frothy steamed milk to top off coffee brews.
+Most quality espresso machines can produce frothy, steamed milk to top off coffee brews.
 While some models have built-in milk frothers, others have a steam wand.
 Both types of frothers heat the milk, resulting in its frothy finish.
-Once an espresso beverage is ready, the frother or steam wand is made to deposit the froth into the hot brew for delicious results.
+Once an espresso beverage is ready, the frother or steam wand deposits the froth into the hot brew for delicious results.

 How much does an espresso machine cost?

-You’ll find great espresso machines from established brands in this price bracket.
+You’ll find espresso machines from established brands in this price bracket, such as the De'Longhi Stilosa Espresso Machine.
+They might not make the world's greatest espresso, but they do a decent job, especially if you're not expecting to make drinks that rival your favorite coffee shop.
 Machines in this range often boast automated features and versatility.

 Under $600

-A high-quality espresso maker could cost up to $600.
+A high-quality espresso maker such as the Breville Bambino Espresso Machine could cost up to $600.
 If this price gives you pause, consider that a 16-ounce cappuccino from a coffee shop costs around $4.
 That means that after 150 drinks at home, you’d break even on the cost of the machine.

 Over $600